ngxbac/StructSeg2019/README.md

 # Note
-You may see my model named as `VNet`, you might be confused to this [paper](https://arxiv.org/abs/1606.04797).
+You may see my model named as `VNet`, you may be confused to this [paper](https://arxiv.org/abs/1606.04797).
 Actually, it is not, the model is still `UNet`.
 I named as `V` because of my personal purpose (The full name is `VUONGNet`).

 # How to run